sebalaini/laravel_docker-compose/README.md

 Your configuration settings will be loaded into `/var/www/bootstrap/cache/config.php` on the container.

 As a final step, visit `http://127.0.0.1`  or `localhost` in the browser.
-You will see the home page for your Laravel application.
+You will see the home page for your application.

 With your containers running and your configuration information in place, you can move on to configuring your user information for the `laravel` database on the db container.

 ##  Creating a User for MySQL

 The default MySQL installation only creates the root administrative account, which has unlimited privileges on the database server.
 In general, it’s better to avoid using the root administrative account when interacting with the database.
 Instead, let’s create a dedicated database user for our application’s `Laravel` database.

-To create a new user, execute an interactive bash shell on the db container with docker-compose exec:
+To create a new user, execute an interactive bash shell on the db container:

 `$ docker-compose exec db bash`